danialasim/AI-role-assignment/README.md

 - SEO metadata (title tag, meta description)
 - Keyword analysis showing primary and secondary keywords used
 - Structured data that can be validated programmatically
+- Internal linking suggestions (3-5 relevant anchor texts with suggested target pages)
+- External references (2-4 authoritative sources to cite, with context for placement)

 **Architecture Considerations:**
 - Use structured data models throughout (Pydantic or similar)